-The Study Area is located entirely within the MSHCP survey area for the burrowing owl [Exhibit 4 - MSHCP Overlay Map].
-GLA biologists David Smith, Brinna Lee, and Chris Waterston conducted focused surveys for the burrowing owl for all suitable habitat areas within the Study Area.
+The majority of the Project site is within the MSHCP survey area for the burrowing owl [Exhibit 4B - MSHCP Survey Areas Map].
+GLA biologist David Smith conducted focused surveys for the burrowing owl for all suitable habitat areas within the Project site.
 Surveys were conducted in accordance with survey guidelines described in the 2006 MSHCP Burrowing Owl Survey Instructions.
-The guidelines stipulate that four focused-survey visits be conducted on separate dates between March 1 and August 31.
+The guidelines stipulate that four focused survey visits be conducted on separate dates between March 1 and August 31.
 Within areas of suitable habitat, the MSHCP requires a focused burrow survey to map all potentially suitable burrows.
-The burrow survey was conducted on March 22, 2022, along with the first focused owl survey.
-The remaining survey visits were conducted on April 19, May 17, and June 21, 2022.
-The burrowing owl survey visits need to be conducted within a period from one hour prior to sunrise to two hours after sunrise or two hours before sunset to one hour after sunset.
+The focused burrow survey was conducted on March 17, 2022, along with the first focused owl survey.
+The remaining surveys were conducted on April 5, May 5, and June 7, 2022.
+Per the Survey Instructions, the burrowing owl survey visits are to be conducted either within a period from one hour prior to sunrise to two hours after sunrise or two hours before sunset to one hour after sunset.

-Both the burrow and owl surveys were conducted during weather that was conducive to observing owls outside their burrows and detecting burrowing owl sign and not during rain, high winds (> 20 mph), dense fog, or temperatures over 90 °F. Additionally, the focused burrow survey was performed more than 5 days after a rain event.
+Both the focused burrow and focused burrowing owl surveys were conducted during weather that was conducive to observing owls outside their burrows and detecting burrowing owl sign and not during rain, high winds (> 20 mph), dense fog, or temperatures over 90° F. Additionally, the focused burrow survey was performed more than 5 days after a rain event.
 Refer to Table 2-1 in Section 2.0 for survey condition details.

 Surveys were conducted by walking meandering transects throughout areas of suitable habitat.
-Transects were spaced no more than 30 meters (100 feet) apart, adjusting for vegetation height and density, in order to provide adequate visual coverage of the survey areas.
-At the start of each transect, and at least every 100 meters (320 feet) along transects, the survey area was scanned for burrowing owls using binoculars.
+Surveys of the 500-foot buffer area were limited to scanning with binoculars due to lack of permission to access private property.
+Exhibit 7 identifies the burrowing owl survey areas at the Project site.
+Transects were spaced no more than 30 meters apart, adjusting for vegetation height and density, in order to provide adequate visual coverage of the survey areas.
+At the start of each transect, and at least every 100 meters along transects, the survey area was scanned for burrowing owls using binoculars.
 All suitable burrows were inspected for diagnostic owl sign (e.g., pellets, prey remains, whitewash, feathers, bones, and/or decoration) in order to identify potentially occupied burrows.
 Transect locations are provided on Exhibit 7, along with the 500-foot buffer area.
 Table 2-2 summarizes the burrowing owl survey visits.
 The results of the burrowing owl surveys are documented in Section 4.0 of this report.